TurboTax Review for 2021

-If you’d like the added peace of mind of working with a real CPA—but without having to leave your home or office—you might want to look into TurboTax Live.
+If you’d like the added peace of mind of working with a real tax expert—but without having to leave your home or office—you might want to look into TurboTax Live.

 There are two versions of TurboTax Live, which we’ll explore next.

 With the TurboTax Live Assist & Review plan, you’ll have unlimited on-screen access to a certified tax expert.
 That individual can answer any questions you might have and give your return a final review before it’s submitted.

 TurboTax Live – Assist & Review pricing is as follows:

 - Basic returns: $79.99

 - Self-Employed returns: $199.99